Explicit Stabilised Gradient Descent for Faster Strongly Convex Optimisation: Numerical examples

 where $\Xi = ^T \in \mathbb{R}^{m \times d}$ is the design matrix \moda{with the columns $\{\xi_i\}_i$,} and $y \in \{ -1, 1 \}^d$. \moda{Note that} $f \in \mathcal{F}_{\ell,L}$ with $\ell=\tau$ and $L=\tau + \|\Xi\|_2^2/4$.
 As in~\cite{Scieur:2016}, we used the Madelon UCI dataset with $d = 500$, $m = 2000$, and $\tau =10^2$.
 This \moda{results in} a very poorly conditioned problem with $\kappa = L/\moda{l} \approx 10^9$.

-We plot $f(x_k)-f(x_{*})$ for the ESGD, GD, and AGD in Figure \ref{fig:logistic}.
-We again observe that, as the damping parameter increases, the convergence \moda{rate of ESGD} improves, \moda{thus requiring} half \moda{of the} number of evaluations \moda{needed} for the ESGD to achieve the same level of accuracy \moda{of} $10^{-5}$, \moda{compared to} AGD.
-Furthermore, for this problem, ESGD is \moda{comparable} to AGD \moda{even for the modest damping parameter of} $\eta \approx 1.17$.
+We plot $f(x_k)-f(x_{*})$ for the RKCD, GD, and AGD in Figure \ref{fig:logistic}.
+We again observe that, as the damping parameter increases, the convergence \moda{rate of RKCD} improves, \moda{thus requiring} half \moda{of the} number of evaluations \moda{needed} for the RKCD to achieve the same level of accuracy \moda{of} $10^{-5}$, \moda{compared to} AGD.
+Furthermore, for this problem, RKCD is \moda{comparable} to AGD \moda{even for the modest damping parameter of} $\eta \approx 1.17$.

 \paragraph{Regression with (smoothed) elastic net regularisation:} We now study a regression problem with (smoothed) elastic net regularisation.
 In particular, \moda{in} the case the objective function is of the form $ f(x) = \tfrac{1}{2} \| Ax-b \|_2^2 + \lambda L_\tau(\|x\|_1) + \tfrac{\ell}{2} \|x\|^2_2, $ where $L_\tau(t)$ is the standard Huber loss function with parameter $\tau$ to smooth $|t|$; see~\cite{zou2005regularization}.
 We used $A \in \mathbb{R}^{m \times d}$ a random matrix drawn from the Gaussian distribution scaled by $1/\sqrt{d}$, $d=3000$, $m=900$, $\lambda=0.2$, $\tau=10^{-3}$, $\moda{l}=10^{-2}$.
 The objective function is in $\mathcal{F}_{\ell,L}$ with $L \approx (1+\sqrt{m/d})^2 + \lambda/\tau + \ell$.
 The condition number is $\kappa \approx 10^{4}$.